josmar-crwdstffng/angular/aio/content/guide/dependency-injection-overview.md

 ## Prerequisites

 You should be familiar with the Angular apps in general, and have the fundamental knowledge of Components, Directives, and NgModules.
-It's highly recommended that you complete the following tutorial:
+It is highly recommended that you complete the following tutorial:

 [Tour of Heroes application and tutorial](tutorial)